slarse/repobee-csvgrades/README.md

 ```

 ### The hook results file (`--hook-results-file` option)
-`record-grades` operates on a file with a JSON database produced by the
+`grades record` operates on a file with a JSON database produced by the
-`list-issues` command (one of RepoBee's core commands).
+`issues list` command (one of RepoBee's core commands).
 The file is produced by
-supplying the `--hook-results-file FILEPATH` option to `list-issues`.
+supplying the `--hook-results-file FILEPATH` option to `issues list`.
 You
-should additionally supply `list-issues` with the `--all` flag, to get both open
+should additionally supply `issues list` with the `--all` flag, to get both open
 and closed issues (so as to avoid missing grading issues).
 If you try to use
-`record-grades` with a hook results file that's been produced without the
+`grades record` with a hook results file that's been produced without the
 `--all` flag, it will exit with an error.
 If you really want to run with that
-file, you can supply the `--allow-other-states` flag to `record-grades`, which
+file, you can supply the `--allow-other-states` flag to `grades record`, which
 disregards how the hook results were collected.

 The hook results file is specified by the `--hook-results-file` option.
 Example: